 It is a Charity Commission approved document and so is a robust and solid governing document that will stand your group in excellent stead when it comes to matters of charity regulation.
 Changing the document will jeopardise this.

 A big advantage of using our constitution is that it will put you on the fast track for registering with the Charity Commission.
 Remember if your income is over £5000 a year you must register with the Charity Commission.
 If you use our model constitution exactly as it is, and provide a full and complete application, your registration will be fast tracked making the process easier and quicker.
-If you do use our model constitution exactly as it is, we will give you a code and notes to make sure you are fast tracked.

 Detailed guidance on how to register a charity can be found on the Charity Commission web site here: CC21b How to register a charity.
 Please read this guidance before you begin your application.